-- Tap on “Erase Everything” and this should delete everything you have on your device for good.
+- Tap on “Erase Everything, ” which should delete everything you have on your device for good.

 Report the issue

-At the end, you won’t be able to charge the battery with a moisture-detected error on the screen.
-Assuming that you are still searching for a method to fix it up and nothing mentioned above works in your favor, the final resort is to report the issue to a technician.
-Since almost all the phones arrive with non-removable batteries, you can’t charge the battery alone and you will need a charging port on your phone to charge it.
-Turns out you cannot use it either and that just sets off a clock before your phone’s battery dies out.
+Ultimately, you won’t be able to charge the battery with a moisture-detected error on the screen.
+Assuming that you are still searching for a method to fix it and nothing mentioned above works in your favor, the final resort is to report the issue to a technician.
+Since almost all the phones arrive with non-removable batteries, you can’t charge the battery alone, and you will need a charging port.
+Turns out you cannot use it either, and that just sets off a clock before your phone’s battery dies out.

-Reporting the issue to a technician can help repair or permanently change the charging port is damaged beyond repair.
-If your phone is in warranty and you want to keep it intact, you can walk into an authorized service center, or else, a local service center will be a cheaper alternative.
+Reporting the issue to a technician can help repair or permanently change the charging port that is damaged beyond repair.
+If your phone is under warranty and you want to keep it intact, you can walk into an authorized service center, or a local service center will be a cheaper alternative.